 The past few years have been turbulent: the US real-estate crisis turned into a national debt crisis and euro crisis.
-Then came the Coronavirus.
-Today we live in a world without interest rates.
-Therefore, flexibility is required.
+Then came the Coronavirus, the war in Ukraine and inflation.
+Today we live in a world of negative real interest rates.
+This calls for flexibility.

 Starting in 2001, we developed our investment strategy in response to the bursting of the technology bubble.
-After we launched the Fund in 2007, we were constantly accompanied by crises.
-Today, the debts of industrialised countries are at record levels and savers are paying penalty interest.
-Never before in history has the interest rate been so low.
+After we launched the Fund in 2007, crises were our constant companions.
+Today, the debts of industrialised countries are at record levels.
+Inflation far exceeds interest rates.
+Never before in the history of post-war Europe has the real interest rate been so low.
 Many economic laws have lost their validity.
-However, there is no doubt about the central banks' willingness to continue their loose monetary policy.
-Interest rates will therefore (have to) remain low for a long time.
+However, there is no doubt that the central banks will (have to) keep their interest rates lower than inflation for a long time to come.

 In a fragile environment, assets should be robustly positioned.
 So robust that they can survive crises largely unscathed ‒ but still be able to generate adequate returns in calm times.
 This is precisely the aim of Flossbach von Storch SICAV - Multiple Opportunities.

 The Fund management invests in several asset classes and can quickly adapt the Fund to the market environment: when opportunities are good, the portfolio's orientation can be offensive.
 Should the situation require it, however, the positioning can be adjusted flexibly.

 We invest globally and focus on quality companies with attractive business models and solid balance sheets.
 Carefully selected, they are highly likely to generate sustainable returns in the future.
 In every purchase decision, the rewards must be greater than the risks.